cympfh/island/README.md

 ### Lanch Server

 Recommendation Model be fitted at first.
-This may take 1 min at most.
+This may take only several seconds.

 ```bash
 pip isntall -r requirements.txt